Providing content in alternate formats

 Create an accessibility page on your website

-Not all visitors to a website know that they can request content in an accessible alternate format, if a suitable format has not already been provided.
+Not all visitors to a website know that they can request content in an accessible alternate format, if a suitable accessible format has not already been provided.

 Make alternate formats easy to find

-Whether or not you provide a separate “Accessibility” page, it’s good practice to provide alternate formats in a way that makes them easy to find for people who need them.
+It’s good practice to provide alternate formats in a way that makes them easy to find for people who need them.

 For example, place links to alternate formats at the top of a web page, as opposed to the bottom of the page where they might easily be missed.

-Also, if the information provided in an alternate format links to other content that’s necessary for understanding that information or for completing an online task, the content these links take people to will also need to be provided in an alternate format.
+If the information provided in an alternate format links to other content that’s necessary for understanding that information or for completing an online task, the content these links take people to will also need to be provided in an alternate format.

 When you must proactively provide alternate formats